Financial Aid navigating your options

 Step one - determine how much you need to pay for college: not sure where to start?
 Our financial aid tools can help.

-- Before you even think about borrowing, search the world over for scholarships and grants.
+Step two - find free money: Before you even think about borrowing, search the world over for scholarships and grants.
 We're a good place to start.
 You might be able to help pay for school through work-study programs, too.

-- Then, find out what's available in federal loans.
-Through the U.S. Department of Education's Direct Loan Program, you might qualify for loans that are interest-free while you're in college.
-This program has loans available to students and parents regardless of income level.
+Step three - consider federal student loans: through the U.S. Department of Education's Direct Loan Program, federal student loans are available to students and parents regardless of income level.

 Step four - consider other financing sources: if college tuition and expenses aren't covered in full through grants, scholarships and federal student loans (Stafford, PLUS and Grad PLUS), there are several other options to consider: